-ANNEX I: GENERIC EXAMPLE OF A RADIATION PROTECTION PROGRAMME
+ANNEX I: GENERIC EXAMPLE OF A RADIATION PROTECTION PROGRAMME FOR THE TRANSPORT OF RADIOACTIVE MATERIAL

 I-1.
-This annex presents an example of an outline of a document describing the elements of a generic RPP.
+This annex presents an example outline of a document describing the elements of a generic RPP.
 For each element, information and example text that could be used in developing a document describing the elements of an RPP is provided.

 I-2.
-The scope of the work covered by the RPP would be included; for example: "The scope of this RPP covers the transport and in-transit storage of radioactive material, but does not include criticality aspects."
+The scope of the work covered by the RPP would be included; for example: "The scope of this RPP covers the transport and storage in transit of radioactive material, but does not include criticality aspects."
 The scope may also include a brief description of the operations, such as: "This RPP covers the transport of radiography sources."
 Further details on the scope of the transport operations could be included as appropriate.